How To Skin a Start Menu

 Introduction

-• The background image of the main menu
+• The background image or color of the menu

-• The font and text color for the main menu and the sub-menus
+• The font and text color for various elements

 • The image to use for the menu separators

-All information about a skin is stored in a .skin file.
+All information about a skin is stored in a .skin or a .skin7 file (the .skin7 files are for use by the Windows 7 style).
 The skin files must be installed in the Skins directory of Classic Shell (for example C:\Program Files\Classic Shell\Skins).

 Tutorial Contents: